bsv-blockchain/gitbook-poc-solutions/onboardings/onboarding-catalog/legacy-bridge.md

 ## 1. What Is Legacy Bridge?

-Legacy Bridge is a BSV blockchain tool that enables seamless fund transfers between traditional cryptocurrency exchanges and modern BRC-100 wallets, specifically designed to work with Metanet Desktop wallets.
+Legacy Bridge is a BSV blockchain tool that enables seamless fund transfers between traditional cryptocurrency exchanges and modern BRC-100 wallets, specifically designed to work with BSV Desktop wallets.
 The system acts as a conversion layer that bridges the compatibility gap between legacy address formats used by exchanges and modern BSV wallet standards.

 **Key Features:**
 - Legacy address-based BSV payments to and from BRC-100 wallets
 - Exchange-to-wallet fund transfers without format conversion issues
 - Core functionality including receiving funds, displaying addresses, sending transactions, and viewing transaction history
-- Seamless integration with Metanet Desktop wallets
+- Seamless integration with BSV Desktop wallets

 ---